In this article, you will learn

 VDP Elements on the Lowest Layer are not visible

-Please note that VDP elements placed on the lowest layer are only visible if the Print Item is a transparent layout – i.e., one without a background layer.
-Check the Print Item beforehand by activating the TR mode from the menu bar of the VDP Editor.
+Please note that VDP elements placed on the lowest layer are only visible if the Print Item is a transparent layout – i.e., one without a background area.
+Check the Print Item in advance by activating the TR mode from the menu bar of the VDP Editor.

 Locked Layers are unlocked after saving

-Please note that all layers will be unlocked upon reopening the VDP Editor, even if they were locked when the file was last saved.
+Please note that after reopening the VDP Editor, all layers will be unlocked, even if they were locked prior to saving.
 Layer locking therefore only applies during the creation and editing of the VDP Job.

 Hidden VDP elements become visible after saving

-Please note that any hidden VDP elements will be reactivated upon saving the Print Item and will be included in the output.
-If a VDP element should not be appear in the final output, the VDP element must be deleted before saving!
+Please note that hidden VDP elements will be reactivated after saving the Print Item and will therefore be included in the output.
+If a VDP element should not be appear in the output, the VDP element must be deleted before saving!